-Inventory of the David Goldblatt Photographs and Films, 1960-1976
+Guide to the David Goldblatt photographs and films, 1960-1976

-Collection of 251 black and white photographic prints taken by David Goldblatt of black and white South African miners, and white South African Afrikaners during the 1960s.
-Collection also includes copies of three 16 mm films, Soweto, On the Mines, and Some Afrikaners, created by Goldblatt in 1976 from his still images.
+Collection comprises 251 black-and-white photographic prints taken by David Goldblatt during the 1960s of black and white South African miners at work, and South African Afrikaners.
+Collection also includes copies of three 16 mm films, "Soweto," "On the Mines," and "Some Afrikaners," created by Goldblatt in 1976 from his still images.
 Acquired as part of the Archive of Documentary Arts, Duke University.

-- Goldblatt, David.
+- Goldblatt, David

-- 3.6 Linear Feet, 257 Items
+- 3.6 Linear Feet, 5 boxes; 3 film reels, 257 Items

 Collection is open for research.